mifi/lossless-cut/docs/troubleshooting.md

 - If Smart cut gives you repeated (duplicate) segments, you can try to enable the Export Option "Shift all start times".
 - Sometimes it helps to convert (remux) your videos [to mp4 first](https://github.com/mifi/lossless-cut/discussions/1292#discussioncomment-10425084) (e.g. from mkv) using LosslessCut, before smart cutting them.

-## MP4/MOV extension

-MP4 and MOV are technically almost the same format.
-Sometimes files have the extension `.mp4` but are in reality the MOV format (and vice versa).
-MOV tends to be more lenient in which codecs it supports.
-FFmpeg has problems exporting some MP4 files as MP4, so MOV needs to be selected instead.
-Unfortunately I don't know any way to fix this.
-Sometimes certain players are not able to play back certain exported `.mov` files ([Adobe Premiere](https://github.com/mifi/lossless-cut/issues/1075#issuecomment-2327459890) 👀).
-You can try to rename the exported MOV file extension to `.mp4` and see if it helps.
-Or vice versa, rename an exported MP4 file to `.mov`.

 ## MP4/MOV playback exported file fails

 If you cannot playback the output video file (even if you try to export the whole file without performing any cuts at all), this could be due to FFmpeg applying the wrong output video codec tag (for example `hev1` vs `hvc1` for H265 video).
 You can try a different video player such as VLC.
 Or try to change the codec tag or enable the bitstream filter `hevc_metadata=aud=insert` for the particular track in the "tracks" dialog.
 See also [#2518](https://github.com/mifi/lossless-cut/issues/2518) and [#2626](https://github.com/mifi/lossless-cut/issues/2626).